 Challenges in data management

-Like many institutions of higher education around the world, Nanyang Technological University (NTU) faced significant space and facilities management issues.
+Like many institutions of higher education around the world, NTU faced significant space and facilities management issues.
 As the largest university in Singapore - where the population density is among the highest in the world - NTU was looking at these challenges on a significantly larger scale.

 File management also proved a challenge; NTU had multiple versions of these files with no way of knowing which was the most up-to-date.
 To get specific data, workers had to open each version and search for the relevant information.

 The Singapore Government's BIM mandate was also a drive in encouraging NTU to adopt BIM practises and produce a complete BIM model of their entire campus for facilities planning, management and new building projects going forward.